Shreyasoni20/HoneyPot_System/README.md

+This project was successfully completed and executed with the support of my team.
 # HoneyPot_System
 It is an intelligent cybersecurity system designed to detect, analyze, and respond to SMS based cyber fraud using Machine Learning and Agentic AI.
 Our platform combines real time scam classification with an autonomous honeypot agent that safely engages suspicious messages to extract actionable threat intelligence.
 This is speciaaly for modern digital threats, we provides explainable AI predictions, risk scoring, and structured intelligence outputs to help users in understanding evolving scam patterns.